Universalization and the Origins of Fiscal Capacity: Baseline Model

 where $\pi(G,y)=\alpha G + y$ is the material payoff function. \end{definition}

 The Homo Moralis utility is a convex combination of two payoff evaluations.
-With weight $1-\kappa$, the citizen evaluates outcomes in the standard selfish way, taking policy as given.
-With weight $\kappa$, they universalize their behavior, assessing the public good provision and transfers that would result if everyone made the same report.
-This counterfactual ties individual compliance decisions to the macroeconomic constraints of the economy.
+The citizen attaches weight $1-\kappa$ to a selfish evaluation, in which policy is taken as given, and weight $\kappa$ to a universalized evaluation, in which she assesses the public good provision and transfers that would obtain if everyone submitted the same report\footnote{This counterfactual ties individual compliance decisions to the macroeconomic constraints of the economy, in the sense of \citet{laffont1975macroeconomic}.}.

 Given the macroeconomic constraints and the linear tax structure, the fiscal variables (public good provision $G$, transfers to citizens $b$, and elite rents $B$) can be written as functions of the tax rate $t$, the public good share $g$, and citizens’ reports.
 For any given policy parameters $(t,g)$, each citizen chooses a report $\tilde{w}\ge 0$ to solve